25 July, 2019

 Barriers to entry are low, but at the same time becoming a seasoned expert takes years and a lot of effort.

 To put it in other words: if you want to find the real pros, or even promising juniors, you’re going to have to be selective.
 It’s here where PHP developer hiring gets tough.
-So let’s think about what type of PHP programmer you should be looking for.
+So let’s think about what type of PHP developer you should be looking for.

 For example, these are the typical requirements for a mid-level PHP programmer specializing in Symfony: